 - Sprinkle the halibut with some lemon juice and season it with salt and pepper.
 Dust both sides with flour, then shake off the excess flour.

-- Heat the olive oil in a heavy pan large enough to hold all four fillets.
+- Heat the olive oil in a large heavy pan.
 When the oil starts to smoke faintly, add the halibut.
 Let it cook on medium high for three to four minutes, until the seared side has turned dark golden brown.